 “We spoke to some fashion stylists to get valuable knowledge from the fashion world,” says Richard Scott, executive producer on the project.
 “We wanted to know not only what’s hot and fashionable right now, but also what could be coming up further down the line.
 The biggest revelation for me was definitely ‘pastel goths’.
 Never heard of that before!”

 The fashion element plays into the Monster High ethos.
-This is a place where students embrace and celebrate what makes them different—a mantra that’s just as important at Flaunt.
+This is a place where students embrace and celebrate what makes them different—a mantra that’s just as important at the London studio.

 “There was always a great energy in the team—everyone was excited to be working on such a popular brand, not to mention working on a feature-length production.
-That carried through to every department,” says Andrew Pearce, Flaunt’s executive producer.
+That carried through to every department,” says Andrew Pearce, the London studio's executive producer.

 “At the end of the day, we were creating animation and working for a toy company—the two most fun things in the world!”